apluslms/grade-nodejs/README.md

-# grading-nodejs
-Docker: Node.js grading environment
+Grading environment with specific Node.js in path.